-- 2 Send via Bluetooth: Send a contact(vCard) via Bluetooth.
-In case Bluetooth power is not on, a notice pops up to turn Bluetooth on. - Delete: Delete the selected entry in your Contacts. - 4 on Delete Multiple: Choose from Selective/ All to delete multiple entries at one time. - Edit: Edit the selected contact information. - 6mm Set Speed Dial/ Remove Speed Dial: Set a speed dial or remove the speed dial. - Set As My Circle/ Remove My Circle: Set the selected number as your Circle or remove it.
+- 2 send via Bluetooth: Send a contact(vCard) via Bluetooth.
+In case Bluetooth power is not on, a notice pops up to turn Bluetooth on. - Delete: Delete the highlighted entry from your Contacts. - 4 on Delete Multiple: Choose Selective/ All to delete multiple messages at one time. - Edit: Edit the highlighted contact information. - 6 Set Speed Dial/ Remove Speed Dial: Set a speed dial or remove the speed dial